Emergencies and Emergency Preparedness

 Moravian College is committed to emergency preparedness.
 We feel strongly that it is important to have written plans to guide our response in crisis situations, to test these plans on occasion, and to be prepared to notify members of our college community in the event of an emergency.
 While there can never be a guarantee of safety, we believe that such preparedness places the College in a better position from which to deal with the unexpected threats of today’s world.

-In case of emergency, staff and faculty are asked to take appropriate, immediate action and then make direct contact with the Director & Chief of Campus Police by calling 911 from any campus phone, or 610-861-1421 from off campus or from a cell phone.
+In case of emergency, staff and faculty are asked to take appropriate, immediate action and then make direct contact with the Chief of Campus Police by calling 610-861-1421 from campus phone or from a cell phone.
 Do not leave a message.
 If you are for some reason unable to reach campus police, then please contact an appropriate vice president at the College.

 Emergencies are reported through the e2Campus system, on the campus network, and on AMOS.
 Fortunately, the College is not experiencing a crisis at this time.
 However, if there is a crisis, important information will be posted here, such as announcements, news releases, and instructions to students, parents, employees and the media.
 Click here to learn more about emergency notifications.